 When you apply to register a company, you may register for an Australian Business Number (ABN) as well as other tax registrations at the same time.
+An organisation must have an ABN to be registered as a charity with the ACNC.

-- ABN applications typically require you to have the tax file numbers of all officeholders (including the directors, company secretary and public officer), so it is useful to have this information handy before starting the application. - If you decide to apply for additional tax registrations at the same time as company registration, you will need to provide additional information about your organisation's employees and finances.
+- ABN applications typically require you to have the tax file numbers of all officeholders (including the directors, company secretary and public officer), so it is useful to have this information handy before starting the application. - If you decide to apply for additional tax registrations at the same time as the company registration, you will need to provide additional information about your organisation's employees and finances.
 This is not required for a standard company registration application, so you may decide to apply for additional registrations later.